Connect With Us

 Conforming vs. Jumbo Loans: Key Practical Differences

-Once a loan exceeds conforming limits, it enters jumbo territory.
-The differences are not cosmetic—they directly affect qualification, cost, and flexibility.
+Once a loan exceeds conforming limits, you're in jumbo territory.
+The differences aren't cosmetic.
+They affect qualification, cost, and flexibility in real ways.

 Credit Score Expectations